nayaba/rps-bootstrap-lesson/README.md

         ```
 - Navigate to `contact.html` to view the new form.
 Notice that our bootstrap css is not applied here (nor is our custom css) - add the CDN link.
 - Emphasize the need for both a better looking form and navigation.
 Start with the form.
 - Grab the example form from the [Form Control](https://getbootstrap.com/docs/5.3/forms/form-control/) section.
-This snippet is only the name and text fields, so be sure not to delete your button or form tags.
+This snippet is only the name and text fields, so **be sure not to delete your button or form tags.**
+- `<form action="mailto:your@email.com" method="POST">`
-- Style the submit button - visit the [Block buttons](https://getbootstrap.com/docs/5.3/components/buttons/#block-buttons) section of the docs to stretch the submit button out nicely.
+- ~~Style the submit button - visit the [Block buttons](https://getbootstrap.com/docs/5.3/components/buttons/#block-buttons) section of the docs to stretch the submit button out nicely.~~

 ### Adding a Navbar